 It has been commonly felt that the EU makes it more difficult for small businesses to secure trade deals in the union, due to the top-down way the organisation is run.
 With borderless e-commerce opportunities, SMEs are finding that they are able to reach new markets without having to worry about restrictive EU legislation.

 Although there are positives to consider, such as those listed above, there are also still fears.
 The referendum results showed a distinct disparity between younger and older voters.
 75% of 18 – 24 year olds voted to remain in the union, whereas 58% of those over 65 voted to leave.
 In the aftermath of the vote, with younger voters feeling let down by their older compatriots, the German, Canadian and French governments made a move to persuade young, talented voters to emigrate to Frankfurt, Toronto and Paris.

-The reason that this may seem an attractive proposition to those targeting a career in education, technology or science, is thanks to the huge reduction in funding that is likely to be given to those sectors now that the UK is leaving the EU.
+The reason that this may seem an attractive proposition to those targeting a career in education, technology or science, is thanks to the huge cuts in funding that are likely to be made to those sectors now that the UK is leaving the EU.

 What Does It All Mean

-As was true before the vote, much of what is presented in the media is pure speculation when it comes to the ‘Brexit’ affect.
-In many ways, we are in limbo as it stands.
+As was true before the vote, much of what is presented in the media is pure speculation when it comes to the ‘Brexit’ effect.
+In many ways, we are in limbo.
 Our new Prime Minister, Theresa May, has stated that she will not invoke article 50, which officially begins the process of leaving, until 2017.
-Until that time, it is unsure exactly how an independent Britain will look, and what the ultimate affect will be to trade and the economy.
+Until that time, it is unsure exactly how an independent Britain will look, and what the ultimate effect will be to trade and the economy.